Swaffelen: Origin

-Australia (turkey-slap)
+Australian English (turkey-slap)

 Turkey-slap is another term for swaffelen.
 The phrase gained notoriety in Australia during 2006, after two male contestants, Ashley Cox and John Bric, in the Big Brother reality TV series performed the act on a female housemate, Camilla Severi.
 In the ensuing controversy, the male housemates were expelled from the house and contest for violating the show's terms of agreement.

-Netherlands (swaffelen)
+Dutch (swaffelen)

-In April 2008, the term received wide media-attention in the Netherlands and Belgium, when a Dutch student committed the act on the Taj Mahal and uploaded the video to YouTube.
+In April 2008, the term received wide media attention in the Netherlands and Belgium, when a Dutch student committed the act on the Taj Mahal and uploaded the video to YouTube.
 The student was suspended for this action.

 In response, the BNN TV program Spuiten en Slikken invited viewers to make their own videos of other objects being swaffeled.
 They also called for a BNN Nationale Swaffeldag (BNN National Swaffel Day) to be declared.
 The Royal Palace of Amsterdam and the Basilica of Saint Servatius in Maastricht were among the objects swaffeled in the submissions.

 In 2015 a firefighter in Enkhuizen was fired for swaffeling a colleague.

 When the topic of swearing in various languages arose, in episode 4, series N, of the British panel show QI, one of the show's panelists, Jeremy Clarkson, mentioned the word, defining it as "...to bang your penis against the Taj Mahal."

 Word of the year

-Swaffelen was voted as the word of the year in a 2008 competition organized by Genootschap Onze Taal (Society for our Language), Van Dale Uitgevers (Van Dale Publishers) and the newspaper De Pers.
-The blog GeenStijl encouraged readers to vote for "swaffelen".
-"Swaffelen" received 57% of the votes while "wiiën" (meaning to play Wii) drew 12% and "bankendomino" (referring to the credit crisis) received 6% of the votes.
-"Gastroseksueel" and "smirten" each received 5% of the vote.
+Swaffelen was voted as the word of the year in a 2008 competition organized by Genootschap Onze Taal ("Society for Our Language"), Van Dale Uitgevers (Van Dale Publishers) and the newspaper De Pers.
+The blog GeenStijl encouraged readers to vote for swaffelen.
+Swaffelen received 57% of the votes while wiiën ("play Wii") drew 12% and bankendomino (referring to credit crisis) received 6% of the votes.
+Gastroseksueel and smirten each received 5% of the vote.

-Sweden (ollning)
+Swedish (ollning)

-In Sweden, a similar act is ollning, which roughly translates to "glans-ing" (att olla = "to glans-e"), which is the act of touching or rubbing the penis tip against something, typically exotic places or places which others will touch.
+In Swedish, a similar act is ollning, which roughly translates to "glans-ing" (att olla, "to glans"; from noun ollon, "glans", and verb-building suffix -a), which is the act of touching or rubbing the penis tip against something, typically exotic places or places which others will touch.

-The act is said to be facetious, but can be perceived as gross and sexual, and can be prosecuted as molestation as a punishable offense.
+The act is said to be facetious but can be perceived as gross and sexual, and it can be prosecuted.